nusco/narjillos/backlog.md

     For advanced analysis of experimental data.
     This also removes the memory cap on very long experiments.

-* Save genepool to database rather than memory
-  Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.

 + Change behaviour of persistence command-line arguments
   Find a good combination for state persistence and history persistence (if you have the
   second, then you must also have the first).